automerge/automerge-classic/README.md

 let doc1 = Automerge.init()

 // That initial state is just an empty object: {}.
-// The doc1 object is immutable -- you cannot change it directly (if you try,
+// The doc1 object is treated as immutable -- you must never change it
-// you'll either get an exception or your change will be silently ignored,
-// depending on your JavaScript engine).
-To change it, you need to call
+// directly.
+To change it, you need to call Automerge.change() with a callback
-// Automerge.change() with a callback in which you can mutate the state.
-You
+// in which you can mutate the state.
+You can also include a human-readable
-// can also include a human-readable description of the change, like a commit
+// description of the change, like a commit message, which is stored in the
-// message, which is stored in the change history (see below).
+// change history (see below).

 doc1 = Automerge.change(doc1, 'Initialize card list', doc => {
   doc.cards = []